 Your bounce rate is the number of visitors who leave your site after viewing just one page.
 If this rate is too high, it can have a negative impact on your SEO.
 You can improve your bounce rate by evaluating two things: your site and your SEO.

 If the user experience of your site is annoying or hard to navigate, people will be quick to go back to their search.
 The same goes if your site just isn’t interesting.
 Pique users’ interests by posting new content with visuals and good headlines.

 Alternatively, your site could be great, but your ads aren’t reaching the right audience.
 People are clicking your link, but they quickly realize that what you’re offering isn’t what they’re looking for.
 It might be time to reevaluate your keywords and how you trying to reach your audience.

 As with any part of your business, it doesn’t hurt to see what the competition is up to.
 Where are they placing ads?
 Are you being retargeted after visiting their sites?
 How often do they post on their blog?
 Maybe they’re doing something you never even considered, or maybe you’ll find inspiration for a brand new idea that will set your business apart.

-There are so many factors that can affect website traffic, but anything you can do to improve user experience will surely help increase traffic in no time.
+There are so many factors that can affect website traffic, but anything you can do to improve the user experience will surely help increase traffic in no time.
 First things first, though—your site speed.
 Without quick load times, you won’t stand a chance.
 With Pressable’s managed WordPress hosting plans that all come standard with a lightning-fast CDN, server scalability, and redundant architecture, your site will be ready for anything that gets thrown at it.